d3/d3-queue/README.md

 q.awaitAll(function(error, results) { console.log("all done!"); });
 ```

-Queue.js can be run inside Node.js or in a browser.
+Queue can be run inside Node.js or in a browser.

 ## Installation